What is consumer-grade UX in a SaaS product design?

 Notifications and reminders

-Working in an organization requires frequent collaboration between users.
+Working in an organisation requires frequent collaboration between users.
 Thus, to ensure smooth collaboration and continuity in work, features like notifications, reminders are keys.
 They help meet task deadlines and ensure no work is delayed due to dependency.

 History and Activities

-When working with multiple people on a project/document, helps to be able to track the history of progress.
+When working with multiple people on a project/document, it helps to be able to track the history of progress.
 So that in case users want to jump to a previously saved point or want to track how the endpoint was achieved, our designed history tracking feature can help.

 Control

 Let’s say if a user doesn’t want the product to access their camera or microphone, they can disable the permissions, keeping their interaction private & safe.
-They can set their own reminders & personalize notifications as per their preference.
+They can set their own reminders & personalise notifications as per their preference.

 Grow